ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Model architecture

 All three winners used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
 First place also explored training a CNN model but found the coarse resolution of the satellite imagery (particularly Landsat) overly constraining.
-The model experimentation phase did not explore alternative model architectures given how clearly the competition surfaced the success of a gradient boosted tree model [@ttb_winners_announcement; @ttb_winners_repo].
+The model experimentation phase did not explore alternative model architectures given how clearly the competition surfaced the success of a gradient boosted tree model [@ttb_winners_announcement].

 ## User interviews